 - A. To assist certain students with disabilities in making a successful transition from placements in special education classes only to a combination of regular and special education classes pursuant to placement recommendation made by an Individualized Education Program Team, the following procedures will be implemented: - 1.
-The responsible building administrator will normally recommend the placement of an eligible student in the smallest available and appropriate regular education class(es) considering the class make-up (behavior and achievement levels, etc.).
+The responsible building administrator will normally recommend the placement of an eligible student in the smallest available and appropriate regular education class(es) considering the class makeup (behavior and achievement levels, etc.).
 Such students will be distributed equitably except for good cause shown or where the students' Individualized Education Program (IEP) requires the placement. - 2.
-Each of the teachers into whose classroom(s) a student has been placed shall be deemed eligible to serve on an IEP Team involving an affected student in accordance with the then-current Rules for Special Education (i.e., R340.1701 et seq.). - 3.
-When requested by the regular classroom teacher in whose class(es) the student with disabilities is placed, special training or consultant assistance
+Each of the teachers into whose classroom(s) a student has been placed shall be deemed eligible to serve on an IEP Team involving an affected student in accordance with the then current Rules for

+Special Education (i.e., R340.1701 et seq.).

-- 4. No teacher shall be required to administer prescription drugs or to provide school health services for a student with disabilities except in an emergency situation. - 5.
+- 3. When requested by the regular classroom teacher in whose class(es) the student with disabilities is placed, special training or consultant assistance relevant to the student's needs will be arranged by the administration. - 4.
+No teacher shall be required to administer prescription drugs or to provide school health services for a student with disabilities except in an emergency situation. - 5.
 A member of an IEP Team may request the Team to reconvene for the purpose of considering a change in the educational status of an eligible student with disabilities in accordance with the Rules for Special Education.